pimolo/scrollspy.js/README.md

-scrollspy.js by pimolo
+jquery.scrollspy.js
 ======================

 ### What's it ?

-ScrollSpy.js is a plugin for jQuery that spy your scroll to dynamise your navbar very easily !
+scrollspy.js is a plugin for jQuery that spy your scroll to dynamise your navbar very easily !

 ### Demo

-See scrollSpy.js in action on [codepen](http://codepen.io/anon/pen/krqDj/)
+See scrollSpy.js in action on [codepen](http://codepen.io/anon/pen/krqDj/) (OLD)

 ### How does it works ?